 We will be closely monitoring your labor for any signs of complications.
 If at any time you or baby are not handling labor or postpartum well, we will transport to the hospital.
 Most hospital transports are not emergencies.
 The most common reason for going to the hospital is when a mother is too tired to cope with labor and needs pain medication to rest.

 We are trained and equipped to treat common obstetric complications such as postpartum hemorrhage, shoulder dystocia and respiratory distress.
 With that being said, in the case of a true medical emergency, we will not be able to treat you with the same level of medical care as in the hospital.
 You and your family must take the risks and benefits of both hospital and homebirth into consideration when choosing your place of birth.

 If I go to the hospital, can you still deliver my baby?

-If we transfer to the hospital, my role will switch from primary care provider (midwife) to labor support (doula).
+If we transfer to the hospital, my role will switch from primary care provider (midwife) to labor support, consultant and photographer if you want.
 I will do my best to have one of our team members stay with you until you deliver or for as long as you need our help.
 I will resume caring for you in the postpartum with in-home visits.

 Who is going to be at my birth?

 Only the people you both know and invite will be at the birth.
 A stranger won't come walking in and put their hands on or inside your body.
 You will have one midwife throughout, as well as a birth assistant or a 2nd midwife to help with labor support and clinical tasks.
 Doulas are also a great addition to the birth team.

 As for family and friends, you can invite whomever you want.
 But, I strongly suggest that you exclude "spectators" and have as few people possible present.
 Just like animals, women labor best in darkness and privacy.

 Can I have a home birth oN the Coast Guard base?